nglaeser/CRIME-attack/README.md

 openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout faceb00k1.key -out faceb00k1.crt
 ```

+and answer the prompts.

-2. Add the servers to your `nginx.conf` (mine was located in `/usr/local/etc/nginx/nginx.conf`), or wherever else you put your servers.
+2. Add the servers to your `nginx.conf` (mine was located in `/usr/local/nginx/conf/nginx.conf`), or wherever else you put your servers.
 A sample `nginx.conf` can be found in this repo.

 ```